 At one point we heard something in the trees and then Chico pointed to a group of howler monkeys, known in Colombia as monos aulladores.
 We saw a whole family with mother and little ones.
 The male was chilling out and stayed in the same spot for a while.
 We stayed very quiet and could observe him very well.
 What an extraordinary experience!

-The rest of the evening, the impressions of the day still flew through my mind and I closed the special Llanero’s in my heart forever.
+The rest of the evening, the impressions of the day still went through my head and I closed the Llanero’s in my heart forever.

 Travel date: February 2020.